 It is the responsibility of the users to regularly check the user agreement, as it may be changed or altered without notice to the users.

 If you don't already have an account, you may be invited to have one, depending on whether or not we believe you will act with the maturity we require.
 Other users are also welcome to request that people have accounts on the TeamTalk server, and all new accounts will be subject to evaluation for an unspecified time.
 When you're requesting your username and password for the server, please keep the following guideline in mind.

 - As stated above, account usernames and nicknames must not be offensive.
 If they are, your account will be rejected.

 Last, but not least, relax and enjoy yourself.
 That's why these servers exist.
-If you don't enjoy being on any of the servers on the Variety Network, please, contact an administrator and let them know why.
+If you don't enjoy being here, please, contact an administrator and let them know why.
 We'd like to help you if we can.